becoming

 • A meeting where we, the organizers, have project objectives and next steps to hand out at its conclusion.

-What this is:
+What this WAS:

 • An attempt to generate, provoke, inspire, unsettle, root, connect, and build wilder coalitions of kinship;